 Customer clicks through to several of the Web

 sites in the search results.
-If you've moved your site to the top of the

 Customer clicks around on various Web sites,

 trying to decide which digital camera to purchase and from which site.

 Web site claims to have the best digital camera or to be the best